Button battery esophageal impaction

 A foreign body is seen at the level of the cricopharyngeus.
 A halo sign or double ring sign can be seen which eludes towards the foreign body being a button battery.
+In addition, there are irregularities along the borders of the battery, suggestive of corrosion.
 On the lateral view the foreign body can be seen impacted in the esophagus with the trachea seen anteriorly.

 This case demonstrates a classic finding of impaction of a button battery in the cervical esophagus.
 Differentiation between a button battery and other foreign bodies is of the utmost importance.
 Ingestion and impaction of a button battery can cause respiratory distress through obstruction and a caustic burn.
 If the battery is impacted as seen in this case, significant morbidity and/or mortality can occur within 8 hours after ingestion.